The following is a list of communities highlighting some of their trails.

 Fernie offers a myriad of mountain biking opportunities from the Educational Forest offering leisurely trails with interpretive signage, to expert trails like Roots.
 Some popular rides in Fernie and surrounding Elk Valley include Cokato Road, The Coal Creek Heritage Trail, Fernie Alpine Resort, Roots and Roots Extensioin and the Ich Bin Sofa Trail.
 There’s trips and trails to suit every taste and ability!

-For a great ride in an amazing setting, try mountain biking in Golden.
 There are trails for the novice to the matured mountain biker.
 From easy forestry and fire roads, abandoned railway spurs to old natural game trails that have been upgraded.
 Not to be missed is the Canyon Creek Trail.
 The latter portion of this 30 kilometre (19 mi) return loop from downtown takes place a few metres from the edge of a spectacular 500 foot (152 m) canyon.
-It's a trail for those who like to explore heights.
+It’s a trail for those who like to explore heights.
 The route includes some climbs, some scenic flat roads and the occasional single track technical riding.
 Other popular biking areas include Moonraker Trail System, Dawn Mountain cross-country ski trails, Mount 7 and Kicking Horse Mountain Resort.

 The Kimberley Nature Park is a great place to hike, bike and ski.
 The trails are a mix of old logging and mining roads, and hand-built footpaths, located entirely within the city boundaries.
 The several dozen kilometres of multi-use trails, criss-cross the forested hillsides, linking small ponds and panoramic viewpoints into a unique soft-wilderness experience for residents and visitors alike.
-Some suggested rides include Duck Pond Loop, Pat Morrow Trail Loop, Myrtle Mountain Traverse and South Side Loop.
+Some suggested trails include Duck Pond Loop, Pat Morrow Trail Loop, Myrtle Mountain Traverse and South Side Loop.

-The Nakusp Trail Society manages 8 trails for every level of fitness and interest..
+The Nakusp Trail Society manages 8 trails for every level of fitness and interest.
 Most are for hiking only, but some are also great for mountain biking, horseback riding and motorized use.
 All trails are near an active road or can easily be reached by logging roads which often take you close to the subalpine.
-The Hot Springs Trail (8.5 km / 5 mi) meanders alongside the Kuskanax Creek following the pioneers' original packhorse route of 1912.
+The Hot Springs Trail (8.5 km / 5 mi) meanders alongside the Kuskanax Creek following the pioneers’ original packhorse route of 1912.
 This trail and footbridge offer an alternate route from the village to the hot springs.

 The Silvery Slocan area – New Denver, Sandon, Slocan Lake is an area of deep glacial lakes separated by towering mountains, dense forests and wilderness parks.
 The mining history has left this area with a legacy of historic towns, old mines and railway grades with endless opportunities to explore on foot or by bike.
 The Galena Trail is a 13 kilometre (8 mi) park running from Rosebery Provincial Park to Three Forks.
 A perfect outing for the whole family; it includes bridges, trail signage and a cable car ride over Carpenter Creek.
 Another favourite is the Kaslo & Slocan Railway Loop.
 An approximate 13 km ride for intermediates and experts.
 The first section is a straight, level road and then a single track begins with plenty of ups and downs.